davidkowalk/twitter_geolocate/README.md

 # Twitter Geolocate
-Twitter Geolocation is a webapp to generate twitter search querries for a certain geolocation and opens them in your standard webbrowser.
+Twitter Geolocation is a console app that generates twitter search querries for a certain geolocation and opens them in your standard webbrowser.
 Provide either GPS Coordinates or use the mapquest API to search for a location (requires a free account)

 ## Usage